Babbel vs Duolingo 2026: Which app is best for learning French?

 A vocabulary word with audio from a native French speaker, from Babbel

-Babbel: Like the French Together app, all audio on Babbel is provided by native French speakers.
+Babbel: All audio on Babbel is provided by native French speakers.

 Duolingo: Audio on Duolingo depends on the Duolingo character who’s speaking.
 Many will speak standard, mainland French, but others will have at least a slight accent, or will have their own particular pronunciation and inflection quirks.
 This has its advantages and disadvantages.
 It keeps you from only hearing standard French, but then again, you may not only hear standard French when you start using your French in the real world.